billzorn/mtgencode/README.md

 I also reformat cards that choose between multiple things by removing the choice clause itself and instead having a delimited list of options prefixed by a number.
 If you could choose different numbers of things (one or both, one or more - turns out the latter is valid in all existing cases) then the number is 0, otherwise it's however many things you'd get to choose.
 So, 'choose one -\= effect x\= effect y' (the \ is a newline) becomes [&^ = effect x = effect y].

+Finally, some postprocessing is done to put the lines of a card's ability text into a standardized, canonical form.
+Lines with multiple keywords are split, and then we put all of the simple keywords first, followed by things like static or activated abilities.
+A few things always go first (such as equip and enchant) and a few other things always go last (such as kicker and countertype).
+There are various reasons for doing this transformation, and some proper science could probably come up with a better specific procedure.
+One of the primary motivations for putting abilities onto individual lines is that it should simplify the process of adding back in reminder text.
+It should be noted somewhere that the definition of a simple keyword ability vs. some other line of text is that a simple keyword won't contain a period, and we can split a line with multiple of them by looking for commas and semicolons.

 ======

 Here's an attempt at a list of all the things I do: